 If you are not interested in spending the whole time at the beach, the pathways will keep you occupied for the rest of the day.
 A walk around the island on the main trail is about 7km.
 You can explore the paths along the cliffs, walk into the island’s interior and discover the abandoned buildings and the St. Mary’s Tower.

-St Mary’s Tower is located at 80 meters above sea level, and it’s 12 meters tall.
+St Mary’s Tower is located 80 meters above sea level and it is 12 meters tall.
 Unfortunately, the tower has deteriorated due to the exposition to the winds and sea.
 The restoration began in 2002 and lasted two years.

 The tower is open every Wednesday, Friday, Saturday, and Sunday, from 10:30 am to 3:00 pm, from April to October.
 If you spot the Knight’s flag flying above the tower, you can visit it free of charge.

 If you follow the road, you can reach the St. Mary’s Gun Battery in no more than 15 minutes.
 The semi-circular gun platform was designed to protect the channel between Comino and Malta.
-The Battery went through restorations as well, and it is open all year round.
+The Battery also went through restorations, and it is open all year round.

 Head north to Santa Maria Bay and reach the Chapel of Our Lady’s Return From Egypt.
 The Roman Catholic chapel was built in 1618 and dedicated to the Angel Gabriel’s announcement to the Virgin Mary.
 The chapel is still in use for the few inhabitants of the island.

 I fell in love with Gozo during our visit, that’s why I would advise you to rent a car and explore this beautiful island on your own.
-So you will have the chance to see almost everything Gozo has to offer at your own pace.
-The island has a more tranquil vibe, the distances are shorter, and the traffic is looser.
+So you will have the chance to see almost everything Gozo offers at your own pace.
+The island has a more tranquil vibe, shorter distances, and looser traffic.
 Make sure to check the ferry’s timetable here.

 Drive to Ta Pinu Sanctuary, located just outside the Gharb Village, in spectacular countryside with nothing else around.